-We're all familiar with video conferencing apps these days, as Zoom calls and Google Meet sessions have become the new normal for conducting business and staying in touch with friends and family.
-As powerful tools for connection, apps, and services like Google Meet can bring intimate groups closer together, or they can be used to spread a message with a broader audience.
-We'll show you how you can use Google Meet to live stream your next virtual event so that more can join in on the fun.
+We're all familiar with video conferencing apps these days.
+Zoom calls and Google Meet sessions have become the new normal for conducting business and staying in touch with friends and family.
+As powerful tools for connection, apps, and services like Google Meet can bring intimate groups closer together, they can also spread a message with a broader audience.
+We'll show you how to use Google Meet to live stream your next virtual event so that more can join in on the fun.

 Why live stream via Google Meet?